 Dora Choco: Mini Dorayaki Chocolate Cake for Kids

-But in modern times, Dorayaki comes in many varieties and various types, among which, what is especially popular with children is the Dagashi version.
+But in modern times, Dorayaki comes in various types, among which, what is especially popular with children is the Dagashi version.

-Since today I bought a famous Dagashi Dorayaki cake that is marketed mainly toward children at a supermarket near my house, here I will introduce it.
+Since I bought a well-known Dagashi Dorayaki cake at a supermarket today, I will introduce it here.

 Dora Choco (どらチョコ) from Yaokin

-In the package, there are 2 pieces of soft, moist pancake, which just look like traditional Dorayaki buns.
+The package contains two soft, moist pancakes, which look just like traditional Dorayaki buns.
 But these cakes are pretty small compared to the regular variety.

-Besides, instead of sweet Azuki red bean paste, thick, gooey chocolate cream is sandwiched between the 2 pancakes.
-What is better for kids, the Dora Choco chocolate cake only costs 30 yen.
+Besides, instead of sweet red bean paste, the Dagashi uses thick, gooey chocolate cream between the two pancakes.
+What is better for kids is that the Dora Choco cake only costs 40 yen.

-In a nutshell, the Dagashi treat, Dora Choco is the mini-version Dorayaki cake for children with rich chocolate cream in the middle, and it is a delicious fusion of Japanese Wagashi and Western!
+In a nutshell, the Dagashi treat Dora Choco is the mini-version of Dorayaki for children with rich chocolate cream in the middle.
+It is a delicious fusion of Japanese Wagashi and Western!